-- Build support for the funding of the Gender Analysis.
+- Build support for the on-going support for the funding and implementation of the Gender Analysis.

 CEDAW is an international agreement that affirms the principles of fundamental human rights and equality for women around the world and to ensure equality for women and girls in the civil, political, economic, social and cultural arenas.

 To date, 187 out of 193 United Nations member states have ratified CEDAW.
 The United States is one of only six countries — along with Iran, Sudan, Somalia, Palau and Tonga — that have not ratified CEDAW.